 - Pre-heat the oven to 200°c / gas mark 6.

-- Mix the miso paste, maple syrup, rice wine vinegar and oil in a small bowl to make the glaze.2 tbsp white miso paste, 1 tbsp maple syrup, 1 tbsp rice wine vinegar, 1 tbsp olive oil
+- Mix the miso paste, maple syrup, rice wine vinegar and oil in a small bowl to make the glaze.2 tablespoon white miso paste, 1 tablespoon maple syrup, 1 tablespoon rice wine vinegar, 1 tablespoon olive oil

 - Put the sprouts into a large mixing bowl and pour on the glaze.
 Mix well until evenly coated.400 g Brussels sprouts